Skip the Tailor: Learn How to Hem Your Own Pants

 Don’t have a sewing machine yet?
 See the Best Sewing Machines for a Beginner.

-How long should your pants be?
+First, how long should your pants be?

-Dress pants or casual pants should never touch the floor or the hem will wear out and get ragged.
+Properly hemmed dress pants or casual pants should never touch the floor or the hem will wear out and get ragged.
 A rule of thumb is to alter the pants so the back is about 1/2” above the floor when the person is wearing shoes.

 But of course, people have different preferences.
 One lady I helped wanted her jeans to skim the floor when she was wearing heels.
 Make sure you have a mirror handy (near the floor) so the wearer can see the length.